USEPA/EPADecon/README.md

 # Introduction

-This project currently serves as the application interface and backend for the EPA Wide Area Decontamination Dose response model.
+This project currently serves as the application interface and backend for the EPA Wide Area Decontamination model.

 Please contact Kevin Wegman (wegman@battelle.org) for any questions.